 - Application form (available in the “PROCESSO SELETIVO” section);

-– 1 (one) photo (5×7 cm) – pdf format
+- One photo (5×7 cm) – pdf format;

-A single document (pdf format) containing:
+- A single document (pdf format) containing:

-– Certificate of conclusion of the undergraduate course.
+– Certificate of undergraduate degree completion;

-– Curriculum Vitae.
+– Curriculum Vitae;

-– Proof of participation in research projects at undergraduate level (indicating the number of semesters or equivalent).
+– Proof of participation in research projects at undergraduate level (indicating the number of semesters or equivalent);

 – Copy of the passport.

 In addition, two reference letters must be filled out and sent by professionals chosen by the applicant.
 These reference letters must be sent directly from the e-mail address of the referee.